 A year on, few answers from probe into Prince's death

-It's been nearly a year since Prince died from an accidental drug overdose in his suburban Minneapolis studio and estate, yet investigators still haven't interviewed a key associate or asked a grand jury to consider whether criminal charges are warranted, according to an official with knowledge of the investigation.
-Prince was 57 when he was found alone and unresponsive in an elevator at his Paisley Park home on April 21.
-His death shocked fans and led to tributes worldwide.
+In this Feb.
+4, 2007, file photo, Prince performs during the halftime show at the Super Bowl XLI football game in Miami.
+Nearly a year after Prince died from an accidental drug overdose in his suburban Minneapolis studio and estate, investigators still haven't interviewed a key associate nor asked a grand jury to investigate potential criminal charges, according to an official with knowledge of the investigation.

 Add your comments below